HL-DataMining/CoTD-VAE/README.md

 ![Python Version](https://img.shields.io/badge/python-3.12+-blue.svg)
-# CoTD-VAE: Constrained Temporal Disentanglement VAE
+# CoTD-VAE: Constrained Temporal Disentangled VAE

-This repository contains a PyTorch implementation of a **Constrained Temporal Disentanglement Variational Autoencoder (CoTD-VAE)**.
+This repository contains a PyTorch implementation of a **Constrained Temporal Disentangled Variational Autoencoder (CoTD-VAE)**.
 The model is designed to decompose multivariate time series data into three interpretable latent components: a **static** component, a **trend** component, and an **event** component.

 ## Core Idea